hphelion/documentation/bindings.fog.object-storage.md

         container.headers["X-Container-Bytes-Used"]   # returns the total bytes for the objects in the container container.status                              # HTTP status code for the operation

-4. View the container's headers and metadata without getting the content
+4. View the container's headers and metadata without getting the content:

         container = conn.head_container("fog-rocks")
         container.body                             # returns an empty body